dstock48/byo-backend/README.md

 | Days Open Last year          |                  |
 | Summit & Base Elevation      |                  |
 | Trail Difficulty Percentages |                  |

+## Registration
+Visit our [registration page](https://winter-resort-api.herokuapp.com/) to generate a new access token for the Winter Resort API.
+All access tokens will expire 1 year after the token has been generated, after which another token must be generated.